slowernews/wisdom-tldr/chapters/chapter_3_action.md

 - The Rule of 3.
 Whenever you’re trying to persuade a senior person to do something, always present _exactly_3 reasons: Your argument gets their attention and is memorable.
 You are forced to choose the 3 most important reasons.
 You sound more structured, confident and decisive when you speak.

 > *'About 99% of the time, the right time is right now.' -- Kevin Kelly*
-> *'Once you step into a fight that is not of your own choosing, you lose all initiative.'*
 > *'Time is the longest distance between two places.' -- Tennessee Williams*
 > *'Patience is not passive; on the contrary, it is active; it is concentrated strength.' -- Edward G. Bulwer-Lytton*
 > *'Action expresses priorities.' -- Ghandi*
 - I can ignore what you’re saying, and just look at your actions.
 Our actions always reveal our real values.
-> *'You miss 100% of the shots you don’t take.' -- Wayne Gretzky* -->
+-->

 > *'A year from now, you will wish you had started today.' -- Karen Lamb*